KDE/kmime/README.md

 The MIME standard is quite new (1993), email and usenet existed way before the MIME standard came into existence.
 Because of this, the MIME standard has to keep backwards compatibility.
-The email standard before MIME lacked many capabilities like encodings other than ASCII or attachments.
+The email standard before MIME lacked many capabilities, like encodings other than ASCII, or attachments.
 These and other things were later added by MIME.
 The standard for messages before MIME is defined in [RFC 5233](https://tools.ietf.org/html/rfc5322).
 In [RFC 2045](https://tools.ietf.org/html/rfc2045) to [RFC 2049](https://tools.ietf.org/html/rfc2049), several backward-compatible extensions